 Matrix multiplication

-If you do choose to write types explicitely, you can add additional constraints.
+If you do choose to write types explicitly, you can add additional constraints.
 Clash will check these constraints and refuse to compile if they are not met.
 The following example implements a fully parallel matrix multiplication algorithm:

 mmult